Tokyo Port of Call

 Cruise ships in Tokyo dock at the Kobe Port Terminal, which is within walking distance of downtown Tokyo and has a tourist information office.

-The Kobe Port Terminal is close enough to downtown Tokyo to walk, however there are many transport options for cruise passengers, including subways and bullet trains.
+The Kobe Port Terminal is close enough to downtown Tokyo for cruise passengers to do some sightseeing on foot; however, there are many convenient transport options for cruise passengers, including the subway and bullet trains.

-There is so much to see and do in Tokyo that it's impossible to see everything.
+There is so much to see and do in Tokyo that it's impossible to see everything, even on a long holiday.
 Tokyo attractions range from the ancient (Tokyo Imperial Palace, Yasukuni Shrine), to the futuristic (Akihabara, Shibuya).
 All the parks turn pink for roughly two weeks out of the year when the cherry blossoms flower, but Tokyo is bursting with life and colour all year round.

 Sushidai - English-friendly sushi restaurant